Frequently Asked Questions

 When do classes start (math refresher course, Boot Camp, etc.)?

-- Tuesday September 3 - Friday September 6, late afternoons: Individual meetings with Director of Graduate Studies (academics) and Director of Corporate Relations (placement), continued
+- Wednesday September 3 - Thursday September 4, late afternoons: Individual meetings with Director of Graduate Studies and Director of Corporate Relations

-- Wednesday, September 4 - Online Graduate student registration begins
+- Wednesday, September 3 - Online Graduate student registration and course sign-up begins

 What degree is granted upon completion of the program?
 M.A.?
 M.S?
 M.B.A.?